Perpetuator-LLC/capital-copilot-be/notes/DEVELOPMENT.md

-[//]: # (Copyright © 2024 eContriver LLC)

 # Concepts

 ## CLI First

 This project uses a CLI first approach.
 The CLI is the primary interface for the user.
 After that IDEs etc. are used for development, but you must be able to run any code generation or manipulation from the CLI.

 # Git Commits